Faith Changes Everything

 So I came up to Nicole.
 I said, “Nicole, they have to do this test.
 And so I'm going to have to scrunch you into a ball and it's going to be very, very, very painful.
 But I love you and this is necessary.”
 She says, “Okay, daddy.”
 And I role her over towards me and I put one arm around her neck, one arm around her knees and I started to pull her together and she started to scream.
 And I kept pulling until I could lock my hands together and just held her in my arms as they did what they needed to do.
 She didn't doubt my love.
 She wasn't angry with me because of this pain that had to come into her life.
 In fact, our love grew deeper because we went through it together.
 We went through it together.
 Our love grew deeper.
 We had a very special bond, she and I, because we've been through so much together.

 When you go through life's difficulties with God, with God your love will go deeper in God.
 There's such an important insight that Paul gives us that we need to take hold of.

 By the way, to finish the story, they decided later she had a rare thing called Kawasaki Syndrome and gave her hemoglobin and she got better in time.
 But the lesson was love.

 C. Let your character be proven as well

-Jeremiah 18:3-4, I went down to the potter's house, and there he was, making something on the wheel.
-But the vessel that he was making of clay was spoiled in the hand of the potter; so he remade it into another vessel, as it pleased the potter to make.
+The prophet Jeremiah, he was told to go down to the potter’s house and God would speak to him there.
+Jeremiah 18:3-4 tells us, he says, “I went down to the potter's house and there he was making something on the wheel.
+But the vessel he was making of clay was spoiled in the hand of the potter so he remade it into another vessel as it pleased the potter to make.”